mlabs-haskell/religant-integration-example/README.md

 In this example, the `cash_xrd` method calls the Religant `get_price` method and mints a number of tokens equal to the current XRD/USD exchange rate.

-The full integration example can be found in this repository's `src/lib.rs` folder.
+The full integration example contract can be found in this repository's `src/lib.rs` module.